 Other management depending on type and cause of shock

 First aid involves keeping the patient warm.
 External hemorrhage is controlled, airway and ventilation are checked, and respiratory assistance is given if necessary.
 Nothing is given by mouth, and the patient’s head is turned to one side to avoid aspiration if emesis occurs.

-Measurement of CVP, PAOP, and thermodilution cardiac output using a balloon-tipped pulmonary arterial catheter (see Monitoring and Testing the Critical Care Patient : Procedure) may be helpful for diagnosis and initial management of patients with shock of uncertain or mixed etiology or with severe shock, especially when accompanied by oliguria or pulmonary edema.
+Measurement of CVP, PAOP, and thermodilution cardiac output using a balloon-tipped pulmonary arterial catheter Procedure Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
+Other monitoring... read more may be helpful for diagnosis and initial management of patients with shock of uncertain or mixed etiology or with severe shock, especially when accompanied by oliguria or pulmonary edema.
 Echocardiography (bedside or transesophageal) is a less invasive alternative.
-Serial measurements of ABGs, Hct, electrolytes, serum creatinine, and blood lactate are obtained.
-Sublingual CO2 measurement (see Other Types of Monitoring), if available, is a noninvasive monitor of visceral perfusion.
-A well-designed flow sheet is helpful.
+Serial measurements of arterial blood gases, hematocrit, electrolytes, serum creatinine, and blood lactate are obtained.
+Sublingual carbon dioxide measurement Monitoring and Testing the Critical Care Patient Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
+Other monitoring... read more , if available, is a noninvasive monitor of visceral perfusion (levels increase with decreasing tissue perfusion).
+A well-designed flow sheet to monitor trends is helpful.

 After initial resuscitation, specific treatment is directed at the underlying condition.
 Additional supportive care is guided by the type of shock.